 Purification is one of the most important operations, as it removes impurities originating from host cells or culture media and ensures the safety and efficiency of the final product.
 It is also one of the costliest steps in manufacturing.
 Sucrose gradient centrifugation is widely used for the purification and concentration of viruses in large scale production.

-Download our application note and learn how, by utilizing real-time concentration measurements by Vaisala K-PATENTS® Pharma Refractometer, the pharmaceutical manufacturers can:
+Download our application note and learn how, by utilizing real-time concentration measurements by Vaisala Polaris™ Refractometer, pharmaceutical manufacturers can:

-The refractometer is also a valuable PAT tool during research and development phase.
-The application note explains the benefits of using refractive index in downstream operations of vaccines production.
+The Polaris refractometer is a valuable PAT tool during research and development phase.
+The application note explains the benefits of using refractive index in downstream operations of vaccine production.
 The note also includes recommended installation points for best performance.

 Download the application note (PDF) by filling the form.